anewusername/opencl_fdtd/README.md

 **Performance** highly depends on what hardware you have available:
 * A 395x345x73 cell simulation (~10 million points, 8-cell absorbing boundaries)
- runs at around 42 iterations/sec. on my Nvidia GTX 580.
+ runs at around 91 iterations/sec. on my AMD RX480.
+* On an Nvidia GTX 580, it runs at 66 iterations/sec
-* On my laptop (Nvidia 940M) the same simulation achieves ~8 iterations/sec.
+* On my laptop (Nvidia 940M) the same simulation achieves ~12 iterations/sec.
 * An L3 photonic crystal cavity ringdown simulation (1550nm source, 40nm
- discretization, 8000 steps) takes about 5 minutes on my laptop.
+ discretization, 8000 steps) takes about 3 minutes on my laptop.

 **Capabilities** are currently pretty minimal:
 * Absorbing boundaries (CPML)
-* Conducting boundaries (PMC)
+* Perfect electrical conductors (PECs; to use set epsilon to inf)
 * Anisotropic media (eps_xx, eps_yy, eps_zz, mu_xx, ...)
-* Direct access to fields (eg., you can trivially add a soft or hard current source with just sim.E[1] += sin(f0 * t), or save any portion of a field to a file)
+* Direct access to fields (eg., you can trivially add a soft or hard current source with just sim.E[ind] += sin(f0 * t), or save any portion of a field to a file)

 ## Installation